hologyengine/audio-tutorial/README.md

 This repo is a Hology Engine project with code examples for implementing sound.

-Read more about how to use animation with google in the documentation. https://docs.hology.app/gameplay/sound
+Read more about how to use animation with Holgoy Engine in the documentation. https://docs.hology.app/gameplay/sound

 ## Running the example